soraxas/firmware/README.md

 You can simplify writing macros by using `#` and `@` characters.
 The first resolves a number as an index of a register.
 The second interprets the number as a relative action index.
 For instance the following macro will write out five "a"s with 50 ms delays

     //you can comment your code via two slashes.
-    $ifCtrl goTo default    //goto can also go to labels
+    $ifCtrl goTo default    //goto can also go to labels, absolute adresses and relative adresses
     $ifShift final tapKey a //final modifier ends the macro once the command has finished
     $setReg 0 50            //store number 50 into register 0
     $setReg 1 5
     $tapKey a
-    $delayUntil #0          //the #0 is expands to content of register 0
+    $delayUntil #0          //the #0 is expanded to content of register 0
     $repeatFor 1 @-2        //decrement register 1; if it is non-zero, return by two commands to the tapKey command
     $noOp                   //note the @ character - it resolves relative address to absolute (i.e., adds current adr)
     $default: tapKey b      //$<string>: denotes a label, which can be used as jump target